-The deadline for the submission of paper proposals is Wednesday 31 March 2021 (midnight UTC).
+The deadline for the submission of proposals is Saturday 31 December 2022 (midnight UTC).

-Both IAML members and non-members may submit proposals and the Congress is open to anyone with an interest in the field.
+The Congress is open to anyone with an interest in the field, regardless of IAML membership status.
 Submissions will be evaluated by the members of the IAML Forum of Sections.
-Proposals can be submitted in any of IAML's official languages: English, French, or German.
+Proposals may be submitted in any of IAML's official languages: English, French, or German.

-After successful submission a confirmation message should appear on the screen (please note that you will not receive a confirmation email).
+After successful submission a confirmation message should appear on the screen and you should also receive a confirmation email message.

-Any questions about the Call for Papers should be directed to the IAML Programme Officer, Rupert Ridgewell, at email@example.com.
+Any questions about the Call for Papers should be directed to the IAML Programme Officer, Rupert Ridgewell (email@example.com).